 When Will the Tesla Robot Be Ready for Use?

-The timeline for Tesla’s robots has continued to change, although Optimus models could be coming sooner than later.
+The timeline for Tesla’s robots has continued to change, although Optimus models could be coming sooner rather than later.
 Musk now plans to begin limited production of the Optimus robot in 2025 for the company’s internal use.
 Optimus should then become available to sell to other companies by 2026.
 Still, there’s no guarantee a finalized Tesla robot will be ready by then.

 While many of the tasks Optimus is slated to perform may be helpful, Kernbaum pointed out that robots already exist with the Tesla robot’s proposed capabilities, albeit separately.